eniac/paella/sosp23_artifact/README.md

 It generates two graphs at `/bigdisk/graphs`. `fig12_lns1.5.pdf` is for $\sigma=1.5$ and `fig12_lns2.pdf` is for $\sigma=2$.

-Note that this script has MPS commented out because we cannot make it run on the Cloudlab machine.
+Note that this script has MPS commented out because we cannot make it run on the CloudLab machine.
 If MPS somehow runs, you can uncomment the MPS stuff in the plot script.

+## Comparing results with the graphs on the manuscript

+We used NVIDIA Tesla T4 for the manuscript.
+However, the CloudLab machine we use for artifact evaluation uses NVIDIA Tesla P100 instead.
+So, the results are not directly comparable, but we expect that they show a similar trend.